Student Welfare and Support

 External Support and Guidance

-Should any member of the College suspect or believe that a student is or is likely to be ill-treated, harmed abused or neglected, the School’s management will notify the Child Youth and Family Service or the New Zealand Police of their concerns.
+Should any member of the institute suspect or believe that a student is or is likely to be ill-treated, harmed abused or neglected, the school’s management will notify the Child Youth and Family Service or the New Zealand Police of their concerns.